nekkapfia/Political-Galaxy/Scoring/Core 1A/Time Line/Core-1A-Timeline-Germany-1998-2026.md

 ### Core 1A Relevant Restrictions / Elements – Expanded Analysis

-* NetzDG duties requiring platforms to remove “clearly illegal” content (including hate-speech offences) within 24 hours of complaint and other illegal content within seven days, backed by substantial fines.
-These are direct regulatory restrictions that shape the availability of voluntary online expression.
+* NetzDG duties requiring platforms to remove “clearly illegal” content (including hate-speech offences under §130 StGB and related provisions) within 24 hours of complaint and other illegal content within seven days, backed by substantial fines.
-* Continued and in some domains intensified enforcement of Section 130 StGB and related speech offences.
+* Continued and in some domains intensified enforcement of Section 130 StGB and related speech offences, including police actions against individuals for online insults, threats and hate speech.
 * Expansion of the practical reach of content-based restrictions into the dominant online platforms used for political and public discourse.
 * Retention of the full pre-2016 criminal and public-order baseline.
 * No liberalising repeal of core speech offences; the movement is additive.

 The era is defined by the addition of a comprehensive online intermediary liability regime on top of the already dense statutory speech controls.
+Platforms expanded content-moderation capacity in response, increasing the practical density of restriction on voluntary online expression.
+The new layer increased the cumulative weight of direct restrictions on the visibility and circulation of expression without removing any prior restrictions.
+Negative-Only Weighting records the addition of the platform-liability duties as further negative weight.

 **Key Shift:** Introduction of statutory platform liability for illegal content (NetzDG), permanently expanding the restrictive architecture into the online domain.